Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Numerical simulations

 The aim of this example is to provide an interpretation of the failure mechanisms that result from coupling cyclic plasticity to damage with fatigue effects.
-For illustrative purposes, we study the response of a single 1D element under force control and displacement control.
-To this end, the multidimensional model presented in section~\ref{model} is reduced to the 1D case, where all vector- and tensor-valued quantities are replaced by scalar quantities.
-In addition, the factor $\sqrt{2/3}$ is dropped from equation~\eqref{hardrate} and everything that follows, and the energy split from equation~\eqref{split} is no longer considered.
+For illustrative purposes, we study the response of a single 1D element under either force loading or displacement loading.
+To this end, consider a straightforward reformulation of the multidimensional model presented in section~\ref{model} to the 1D case, where all vector- and tensor-valued quantities are replaced by scalar quantities, and a homogeneous response is assumed.
+With an obvious change of notation, the plasticity and damage yield functions~\eqref{fp} and~\eqref{fd} become

-To capture a smooth stress-strain response, the 1D element is modeled with multi-surface plasticity ($n_\mathrm{y}>1$).
-Moreover, the parameters shown in tables~\ref{tab:fp1} and~\ref{tab:fp2} are selected such that the various responses that emerge from the cyclic plasticity model are affected by damage evolution.